Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

     '#ee33df'
     ```

-1. Declare a function name _userIdGenerator_.
-When this function is called it generates seven character id.
-The function return the id.
+1. Declare a function named _userIdGenerator_.
+When this function is called, it generates a seven-character ID and returns the ID.

     ```sh
     console.log(userIdGenerator());